Prizes and Awards in Mathematics

 Nomination Process: The winner of this scholarship is determined by the department and does not require nominations.

 Nomination Process: This prize requires a submission by a student or group of students.
-Submissions, to Meagan Heirwegh, will be accepted until April 23, 2018 at noon.
+Submissions, to Meagan Heirwegh, will be accepted in April 2019.

 The Fredrick J. Zeigler Memorial Award was established in 1989 to honor Fredrick J. Zeigler, a member of the class of 1976 and a mathematics and/or an applied mathematics major.
 The award recognizes excellence in scholarship as demonstrated in class activities or in the preparation of an original paper or essay in any subject area.